yclas/guides/docs/api-documentation.md

 ## About

 This is the official API Documentation for Yclas.
-With this API you will be able to extend the usage of your site, for example with native iOS and Android APPS.
+With this API you will be able to extend the usage of your site, for example with native iOS and Android apps.

 More information native [iOS app](https://yclas.com/ios-app.html) and native [Android app](https://yclas.com/android-app.html)